Celshade/TheCraving/README.md

 # The Craving
-_A short, text-based, adventure game_
+_A short, text-based, adventure game - with a viewable dungeon map_

 ***
 **Instructions:**